“It takes a lifetime for someone to discover Greece, but it only takes an instance to fall in love with her.”American Artist, Henry Miller

 Where to Stay in Athens?

-Location: Right next to the historic center of Athens
+Location: Right next to the historic centre of Athens

 Price: Around USD 70 a night